mahmoud-khaled1/Docker-Software-Containerization/README.md

 # BIND MOUNTS

-- Can not use in Dockerfile, specified at run time (uses -v as well)
+- Can not be used in Dockerfile, specified at run time (uses -v as well)
 - ... run -v /Users/brad/stuff:/path/container (mac/linux)
 - ... run -v //c/Users/brad/stuff:/path/container (windows)